nahid/talk/README.md

 #### deleteConversations

-This method is used for permanently delete all conversations
+This method is used to permanently delete all conversations

 **Syntax**